How to Order Wine at a Restaurant

 Want to know how to order wine at a restaurant?
 One of our master sommeliers breaks it down for you.
 Want to know more about wine?
 Check out our guide to wine schools in America.

-Ordering a bottle of wine at a restaurant is sometimes a very intimidating process for those who are not involved in the industry or do not have extensive experience with fine wines.
-This process gets even more complicated when the wine list is extensive and has price ranges the start around $50 a bottle and rise to several thousand dollars.
+Ordering a bottle of wine at a restaurant can be intimidating for those without industry experience or extensive fine wine knowledge.
+This process becomes even more complicated when the wine list is comprehensive, featuring price ranges that start around $50 a bottle and rise to several thousand dollars.

-It’s not necessarily about what wines are the perfect pairing with the cuisine, but more about finding a bottle that you will enjoy.
-Just because Cabernet Sauvignon is a great pairing with a ribeye steak doesn’t mean it’s a great pairing for you personally if you happen to hate Cabernet.
+It’s not about finding the perfect wine pairing for the cuisine, but rather about discovering a bottle you’ll genuinely enjoy.
+Just because Cabernet Sauvignon is an excellent pairing with a ribeye steak doesn’t mean it’s a great pairing for you if you happen to hate Cabernet.

-The following is a list of common questions pertaining to ordering wine at a restaurant and answers to those questions by a seasoned restaurant sommelier.
+The following is a list of common questions about ordering wine at a restaurant and answers to those questions by a seasoned restaurant sommelier.

 How To Order Wine at a Restaurant